Published on June 17, 2024

 There are many reasons why people may choose to do a Graduate Entry Medicine course rather than the traditional Undergraduate Course.
 The course is typically 4 years, rather than the 5-year undergraduate programme, and for students who have already gained their undergraduate degree, this accelerated programme allows students to begin practising Medicine sooner.
 The accelerated nature of the degree also allows students to build on previous academic experience and skills, particularly for students with science or allied healthcare degrees.

 The shorter course is also an important financial consideration since this can mean lower overall tuition fees and reduced living expenses compared to a longer undergraduate program.
 There are also protected student places aimed for widening participation, in addition to financial aid to support mature students.
-Graduate entry programs also allow students who may not have considered Medicine upon leaving school, to become doctors.
+Graduate entry programs also allow students who may not have been accepted into a medical school or considered Medicine upon leaving school, to become doctors.
 This enables students to gain life experience and increase the diversity of the workforce.

 How to apply